dmaivel/sharedgl/README.md

 # SharedGL ![license](https://img.shields.io/badge/license-MIT-blue)

-SharedGL is an OpenGL implementation that enables 3D acceleration for Windows and Linux guests within QEMU/KVM by streaming OpenGL commands over shared memory *(and networks, for devices over LAN)*.
-For future plans, click [here](https://github.com/users/dmaivel/projects/2) for the roadmap.
+SharedGL is an OpenGL 4.6 implementation that enables 3D acceleration for Windows and Linux guests within QEMU/KVM by streaming OpenGL commands over shared memory or sockets.

 <details>
 <summary>Click to reveal: Table of contents</summary>